Milwaukee River – East Branch

 Alternative Paddle Trips:

-- Boy Scout Drive to Kettle Moraine Scenic Drive: 3.5 miles.
+- Boy Scout Drive to Dundee Mill Park: 3.5 miles.
 An open lake paddle through Long Lake with two dams to portage.
 Alt access at public boat ramp on the SE portion of the lake.

-- Kettle Moraine Scenic Drive to Hwy SS: 5.2 miles.
+- Dundee Mill Park to Hwy SS: 5.4 miles.
 An interesting prospect that is part creek, part marsh.
 There will be several downed trees blocking passage though.
+Nearby New Prospect Lane is a better access option than Hwy SS.

 - Hwy SS to Mauthe Lake Landing: 1.9 miles.
 Too many logjams to recommend.
-After the creek portion, the river opens up into a wetland and then Mauthe Lake (reviewed Jun 2015).
+After the creek portion, the river opens up into a wetland and then Mauthe Lake.
+Nearby New Prospect Lane is a better access option than Hwy SS.

-- Mauthe Lake to Hwy DD: 4.3 miles.
-Nice section as the channel transforms from a marsh to a clear, rocky, woodland river (reviewed Jun 2015).
+- Mauthe Lake to Hwy DD: 4.4 miles.
+Nice section as the channel transforms from a marsh to a clear, rocky, woodland river.

 - Hwy DD to Mill Road: 0.8 miles.
-A five star section with fun riffles, good scenery, and small boulder gardens (reviewed Jun 2015).
+A five star section with fun riffles, good scenery, and small boulder gardens.

 - Mill Road to Hwy S: 0.5 miles.
 A good prospect with more light rapids.

-- Hwy S to E. Moraine Dr.: 1.7 miles.
+- Hwy S to E. Moraine Dr.: 1.6 miles.
 A good prospect though protected woods.
+Some logjams to deal with.

 - Hwy 28 to Hwy H: 3.0 miles.
-A good prospect.
+A good prospect but there are many logjams to deal with.
 After the mouth on the Milwaukee river, it is just a short distance to the Hwy H take-out.

 Special Thank You: